mopore/jni_davinci_local_bridge/README.md

 Provide a POST in the following form:
 ```
 {
-    "question": "Tell a story about a green elephant in fource sentences."
+    "question": "Tell a story about a green elephant in four sentences."
 }
 ```
 The answer will be JSON in a property "answer".